How ChatGPT Chooses Which Websites to Cite

 2. Authority Signals (E-E-A-T)

-AI systems evaluate authority similar to how Google does, using Experience, Expertise, Authoritativeness, and Trustworthiness (E-E-A-T) signals:
+AI systems evaluate authority similar to how Google does, using Experience, Expertise, Authoritativeness, and Trustworthiness (E-E-A-T) signals.
+Learn more about E-E-A-T optimization for AI citations.

 Strong Authority Signals